An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Introduction

-The contributions of this work to address the abovementioned problems are twofold: First, we aim to account for the increasing gap between state of the art numerical approximation methods and application oriented best practices.
-We propose a generalized framework for choosing an appropriate, that is, stable and performant numerical scheme given a fixed set of inputs.
-These include the system of PDEs, the triangulation where the problem is defined on as well as the available computing hardware.
-Such a method necessitates a unified view of all the numerical methods considered to enable quantifiable comparisons between them.
-Due to the wide state of research, covering all methods that have been developed so far is hardly possible.
-However, one can, as will be shown, construct a subset of grid based approximation methods that admits a distinct choice of numerical schemes.

-The second main contribution of this article is the proposition of a unifying approximation scheme that enables recovering the most prevalent grid based numerical methods by imposing some well defined abstractions.
-In combination with the first contribution, this enables an application expert do make an informed choice on which scheme to use on a per field basis given some equally well defined inputs.
+The contributions of this work to address the abovementioned problems are twofold: First, we propose a unifying approximation taxonomy that enables recovering the most prevalent grid-based numerical methods by imposing some well-defined abstractions, albeit with a relatively narrow scope for now.
+Secondly, we propose a generalized framework for choosing an appropriate, that is, stable and performant numerical scheme given a fixed set of inputs.
+These include the system of PDEs, the triangulation where the problem is defined as well as the available computing hardware.
+As such a method necessitates a unified view of all the numerical methods considered to enable quantifiable comparisons, this heavily builds on the first part of this article.
+In combination, this enables an application expert to make an informed choice on which scheme to use on a per-field basis given some equally well-defined inputs.
+Since in an application setting, stability is typically more important than convergence rate, we focus our effort on providing methods that produce stable solutions but do not fall behind too much compared to the utmost performant alternatives.